 7. Uninstall apps you don’t use

 Another thing many of us do is install applications, try them out, and then never use them again.
 These, too, take up space.
 You can uninstall App Store apps from Launchpad by holding down the Option key and clicking ‘x’ or using the developer’s own uninstaller if there is one.
-Or you can use the Uninstaller module in CleanMyMac X, which will remove the application and all of its associated files.
+You can also use the Applications feature in CleanMyMac, which removes any application and all of its associated files.

 Frequently asked questions